mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 * Header line break wraps at proper place.
 * Text not overlapping graphic.
 * Terminology consistent with product, and among web pages.
-* Brand names remain in English.
+* Brand names remain in English, with a few exceptions due to declension.
 * Product names comply to Mozilla guideline and adhere to what the community has agreed to.
 * No corrupted characters.
-* Click on the links on the page, which should take you to the pages of the same language if they are localized, or they will be redirected to en-US if the pages are not..
+* Click on the links on the page, which should take you to the pages of the same language if they are localized, or they will be redirected to en-US if the pages are not.
-* Nav bar terms consistent with the page titles they are linked to (except when Nav bar term is shortened due to space limitation).
+* Navigation terms consistent with the page titles they are linked to (except when the navigation term is shortened due to space limitation).
 * Footer links don’t overlap with one another.

 You can make linguistic changes directly in [Pontoon](https://pontoon.mozilla.org/projects/mozillaorg/).